 The other reasons that may cause hemorrhoids are;

 Historians believe that the Great French General, Napoleon Bonaparte suffered from hemorrhoids.
 On the day of the Waterloo, he had intense pain due to hemorrhoids that made him delay the attack, and later when he did, the weather changed for the worst.
-He also had to ride on a side saddle to avoid pain due to hemorrhoids.
+He also had to ride on a side-saddle to avoid pain due to hemorrhoids.

-It is advised that you eat foods with high fiber content that soften the stools like whole grains, vegetables and fruits.
+It is advised that you eat foods with high fibre content that soften the stools like whole grains, vegetables and fruits.
 This will reduce the straining during bowel movements and thus prevent hemorrhoid formation.